ajaypatel6/Shorts/README.md

 # What I did
 This was my first application I created with Kotlin.
 It seems very efficient in comparison to Java and i could see how development with it would be faster.

 Using cloud firestore was interesting, it helped with user authentication and has good support for its database and allowed me to see a NoSQL database and how it works.
+Learning about how and what is possible to query, creating new collections, adding documents, updating documents, cloud firestore allowed me to do a lot

 # Screenshots